Philadelphia Phillies vs Atlanta Braves Same Game Parlay Picks With $1000 MLB Betting Promo Code

 - Get $1000 in Free Bets to use on our Phillies-Braves SGP betting picks

-Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 1: 1st inning total runs under 0.50 -140 @ Betonline
+Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 1: Zack Wheeler 5+ strikeouts -175 @ Betonline

-We have two aces on the hill who don’t usually allow many earned runs for an entire game, and with all the excitement of the opening ceremonies, look for the pitchers here to have an edge and each pitch a scoreless 1st inning.
+Wheeler has dominated the Braves this season and has 25 strikeouts over 20 frames.
+That’s three more per nine innings than his season average, and much of that has to do with the Braves 2nd worst 25% strikeout rate.
+Look for that trend to continue this afternoon, and we nail this prop.

-Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 2: Atlanta Braves ML -180 @ Betonline
+Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 2: Kyle Wright hits allowed +5 -115 @ Betonline

-Fried has struggled a bit against Philadelphia this season, but he’s the Braves ace, and he’ll pitch like one today.
-Suarez has been decent, but he’s coming off a disastrous start, allowing six earned runs with three bombs allowed.
-The Braves have the leagues 4th best offense against righties, and Atlanta will blast this kid today.

-Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 3: Max Fried +4 strikeouts -350 @ Betonline

-Big odds here, but Fried should exceed the total by the 3rd inning against a Phillies side with a 23% strikeout rate vs left-handed pitching.
-Fried strikes out nearly eight batters per nine innings pitched and has 27 punch outs over his past 27 frames.
+The Phillies bats have been hot and slapped a dozen hits in yesterdays game 1 victory, and I expect that trend to continue today against Wright.
+The Braves hurler has allowed 51 hits over his last 57.2 frames.
+Wright won’t get the strikeouts he normally enjoys, and the Phillies lumber will exceed that total today.

-Philadelphia Phillies vs Atlanta Braves SGP Parlay Same Game Parlay Pick 3: Max Fried +5 hits -140 @ Betonline
+Philadelphia Phillies vs Atlanta Braves SGP Parlay Pick 3: Philadelphia over 7.5 runs +105 @ Betonline

+The starting pitching has had great success against the respective bats, but the over is 4-0-0 over their past four contests, and it’s likely this game will also exceed the total.
+We two big offenses with marquee hitters playing in this game, and I expect this game to exceed that number.

 Philadelphia Phillies vs Atlanta Braves Odds